jarthur22/mern-capstone/client/src/components/stack/backend/pages/Server.Overview.md

 #### Node JS

-Node JS is the Javascript framework that runs the server program.
+Node JS is the Javascript runtime environment that runs the server program.
 It listens at a specific port, handles all requests to the server, serves the frontend to the client, and implements middleware.
 Every other aspect of the backend is built off of Node JS.

 #### Express JS

 Express JS is the Node JS library that makes writing and managing the backend so, SO much easier.
-With Express, you can set up an entire functioning backend with 5 lines of code.
+With Express, you can set up an entire functioning backend with 4 lines of code.

 #### Middleware